1937 Wyoming Cowboys football team

 The 1937 Wyoming Cowboys football team represented the University of Wyoming in the Rocky Mountain Conference (RMC) during the 1937 college football season.
-In its fourth season under head coach Willard Witte, the team compiled a 3–5 record (2–4 against RMC opponents), finished eighth in the conference, and were outscored by a total of 92 to 86.
+In its fourth season under head coach Willard Witte, the team compiled a 3–5 record (2–4 against RMC opponents), tied for seventh in the conference, and were outscored by a total of 92 to 86.